Szzzzzzzzzzzz/Sprinters/README.md

 ## Update Record

+### Ver 2.09 Iteration 2
+13/9/2020
+Put the information of Whooping cough (pertussis) into the 'Vaccination Information' part in the Children Vaccination page.
 ### Ver 2.08 Iteration 2
 13/9/2020
 Put the information of 'Tetanus' into the 'Vaccination Information' part in the Children Vaccination page.